ilotoki0804/pydecotools/README.md

 ## How to use this repository

-The `documentation` pages explain how to use this template for your projects and the implementation details adopted here.
+The markdown file in `docs` directory explain how to use this library for your projects and the implementation details adopted here.
 <!-- The documentation pages also serve
 to demonstrate how to compile documentation with Sphinx and deploy it online